North Carolina man pleads guilty in fatal kidnapping - NewsBreak

 North Carolina man pleads guilty in fatal kidnapping

-Daniel Printz, 59, of Bostic was sentenced to life in prison without parole in return for his cooperation in helping law enforcement solve various kidnappings and killings with which he has been associated, The Charlotte Observer reported.
+The Charlotte Observer reports 59-year-old Daniel Printz of Bostic was sentenced to life in prison without parole Tuesday in return for his cooperation with law enforcement to help them solve various kidnappings and killings with which he has been associated.

 Comments / 0